justinjiajia/bigdata_lab/spark_configuration_EMR.md

 ## `spark-defaults.conf`

-It's not clear why there are two identical copies of configuration files in these two directories.
+It's not clear why there are two identical copies of configuration files: